GetTerminus/dynamoid_advanced_where/README.md

 * `first`
 * `each` (and related enumerable methods)

+### Start

+`.start({ some_hash_key: some_value })` takes a hash argument that must match the key structure of the table (range key must be specified where valid).
+If passed an empty hash, results will start from the beginning of the table.
+Records before the specified start key will not be scanned or returned.
+This is useful when doing manual pagination.

 ### Scan vs Query
 DAW will automatically preform a query when it determines it is possible, however if a query is determined to not be appropriate, a scan will be conduced